-A variation on this attack is that if a very large amount of mail were to be sent using spoofed addresses from a given domain, the key servers for that domain could be overwhelmed with requests.
+A variation on this attack involves a very large amount of mail being sent using spoofed signatures from a given domain: the key servers for that domain could be overwhelmed with requests in a denial-ofservice attack (see [RFC4732]).
 However, given the low overhead of verification compared with handling of the email message itself, such an attack would be difficult to mount.

-8.4.
-Attacks Against the DNS
+8.5.
+Attacks against the DNS